Lumzdas/makita/README.md

 ### **[settings]**
 #### `GRAB_DEVICE`
-Sets if Makima should have exclusivity over the device.\
+Sets if Makita should have exclusivity over the device.\
 If `"true"`, no other program will read the original input of the device.
 If `"false"`, both the original input and the remapped input will be read by applications.
 #### `LSTICK` and `RSTICK`
 Set the function of the left and right analog sticks, respectively.\